What is Epinephrine?

 How is epinephrine given for anaphylaxis?

-Epinephrine is most often administered via an auto-injector.
-It can also be delivered manually through a syringe and needle.
+The nasal spray is delivered only into the nose.
 Both the auto-injector and manual injection deliver epinephrine into the muscle of the outer thigh.
 This is referred to as an intramuscular epinephrine injection.

-Using the manual method, the epinephrine would first need to be drawn up in a syringe.
+Using the manual method, the epinephrine would first need to be drawn up from a vial into a syringe.
 Then you would attach a needle to the syringe.
-This creates room for error and takes longer, thus delaying emergency treatment.
+This process creates room for error and takes longer.
+It could delay the emergency treatment.
 (Some syringe kits do come pre-filled with the epinephrine solution and needle attached.
 Ask your doctor if these kits are available.)

 Some people may choose to use the manual method because it’s a much cheaper alternative than epinephrine auto-injectors.
 Epinephrine auto-injectors may cost anywhere from $100 to several hundred dollars, depending on insurance.
 Meantime, ampules of epinephrine and syringes/needles can be purchased for around $20.